orbs-network/orbs-spec/behaviors/services/consensus-core.md

   * The merkle root hash of the block's transactions
   * Metadata - holds reputaion / algorithm data
   * SHA256 of the block metadata.
+* Cache the ordering block for the Validation part.

+&nbsp;
+## `RequestNewValidationBlock` (method)
+> Performed by the leader only, upon request from the algorithm.
+> The Consensus core receives the Ordering block directly from the Ordering Consensus (Same nodes/cores in V1)
+* Execute the ordered transactions set by calling `VirtualMachine.ProcessTransactionSet`, creating receipts and a state diff.
+  * If returns OUT_OF_SYNC retry, until timeout = 10 sec, on timeout return NULL.
 * Build Execution Validation Block
   * Current protocol version (0x1)
   * Virtual chain